ivanrivasgr/baseballiq/README.md

 BaseballIQ is an end-to-end MLB analytics platform built to demonstrate what a modern sports analytics engineering team would realistically ship.
 It ingests pitch-by-pitch Statcast data, processes it through a Bronze/Silver/Gold medallion architecture, trains a predictive model for pitcher effectiveness (CSW rate), and surfaces results through an AI-powered scouting report system backed by Claude.

 This is not a tutorial project.
-Every architectural decision — from using DuckDB over Pandas for the analytical layer, to doing time-series cross-validation for the ML model, to positioning the LLM after all statistics are computed — reflects real production engineering judgment.
+Every architectural decision from using DuckDB over Pandas for the analytical layer, to doing time-series cross-validation for the ML model, to positioning the LLM after all statistics are computed, reflects real production engineering judgment.

 ---